 Our Durston Lace boat shoes are comfortable, lightweight, and come in a variety of nautical colour combinations.
 Try a navy pair with white stitching for a true nod to the nautical –or for a smart look, team blue jeans with a tan pair.

 As the ultimate preppy shoe, team your boat shoes with chinos and you’ve got a match made in heaven.
 We think colour contrasts work best – try taupe chinos with a navy or dark down boat shoe, such as our Durleigh Sail.
 Or if standing out is your thing, you could try brightly coloured chinos with a neutral hued shoe.
 Complete the look with a polo shirt for the daytime or a long-sleeved, button down shirt for the evening – preppy perfection.

 Boat shoes with shorts

-Pair denim or cargo shorts with a casual pair of boat shoes such as the Orson Harbour, or opt for a tailored pair of shorts and choose a pair of Pickwell Sail boat shoes in a complementary or contrasting colour.
+Boat shoes make a great pairing with shorts, instantly smartening up the summer look.
+Pair denim or cargo shorts with casual boat shoes like the Ormand Boat, or opt for tailored shorts and choose a pair of Ferius Coast boat shoes in a complementary or contrasting colour.